 The banana is one of the most important perishable commodities in international trade.
-Cargoes of bananas are carried either in the holds of reefer (refrigerated) vessels or refrigerated shipping containers.
+Cargoes of bananas are carried either in the holds of reefer (refrigerated) vessels or in refrigerated shipping containers.
 A voyage may take a few days or several weeks from the loading to the discharging port.
-In the past decade, the banana trade is fast-moving to almost full containerization.
+Over the past decade, the banana trade has been fast-moving to almost full containerization.
 The international banana trade is based on the harvesting and transportation of hard, green, unripe fruit, which is later ripened in the country of consumption.
 The lowest temperature at which bananas may safely be shipped is in the region of 13.3°C, which is optimal for extending postharvest life.
 At temperatures below this critical value, there is a risk of chilling injury.
 In contrast to most other fruit commodities, bananas are usually presented to the carrier at ambient temperature.
 It is the task of the ship or container to cool them safely to the carriage.

 The new methods for transporting perishable technologies better control the cold chain and allow for tracing the process through computerized systems.
 When transported by sea, bananas are said to be ‘put to sleep’, reducing the amount of oxygen in the storage area to extend their shipping life.
 Some of the technologies used are controlled atmosphere, controlled humidity, remote access monitoring, enhanced airflow, better insulation materials and techniques, and internal monitoring controls.

 The banana supply chain is as follows: